 Since 1896, Epworth Children’s Home has been a place for children to grow, learn and be loved.
 Children ages four – 18 come to us from broken family systems and our goal is to nurture and love them by providing education, counseling, medical care and spiritual enrichment.
 Our aim is to break the destructive cycle of abuse, neglect and shame and replace it with an opportunity for each child to live a life of self-respect, responsibility and productivity.

 Companion Groups are small, house groups that meet monthly for a meal and Bible study together.
 The word “companion” has roots in “co” and “pan” or together with bread.
 When we gather around a meal, relationships deepen and we find COMPANIONS for our journey with God.

 What makes Companion groups different from other small groups?
 These groups are intentionally inter-generational.
 We believe that growing as disciples works best when we apprentice faith alongside people who are learning to practice their faith, too.
 That means we need people from all generations working together.

 Companion groups share the core values of Messy Church.
 We are centered around Jesus through creativity, hospitality, and celebration with all ages working together.
 (For more information about Messy Church check out our Messy Church page Messy Church)

-We currently have 8 Companion groups meeting during the 2019-2020 school year.
 Companion groups are open to family units of all shapes and sizes, from singles to grandparents and everyone in between.
-If you’d like more information, please contact Johannah (firstname.lastname@example.org).
-If you’d like to participate, please complete a registration form and turn it in to the church office.
+If you’d like more information, please contact Johannah at firstname.lastname@example.org.